 Weapon of Choice: Conan most commonly uses swords in all media, and is described as "sword in hand" right away in his very first appearance.
 But in contrast to his film and TV versions (which had the Atlantean and Starmetal swords), the original Conan used nondescript swords - not magical, let alone named - and he's not particularly attached to them.
 He's also just as comfortable with other weapons like spears and axes.

 For reference, this is likely because in the movies, Conan is a hero, and has destiny on his side to glue his blade to him.
-In the books, he spends a significant amount of time falsely accused of crimes and the majority of the time correctly accused of crimes, so any weapon he doesn't break is going to be taken when he inevitably gets arrested or captured again, and most of his fighting is done in the process of escaping whatever so he doesn't have time to recover magic doodads.
+In the books, he spends a significant amount of time falsely accused of crimes and the majority of the time correctly accused of crimes, so any weapon he doesn't break is going to be taken when he inevitably gets arrested or captured again, and he finds it easier to steal new gear than hang around and risk getting caught again.

-World Half Empty: Let's see: the civilizations are decadent empires that don't give a damn about their people, anybody living in a city with a sorcerer in residence is at risk of being kidnapped and taken to their secret tower and never seen again.
-Barbarians are crazy savages who want to destroy civilization, some of them are cannibals as well.
-The only thing that keeps Conan at his "hero" rather than "Blood Knight" status is that he's usually fighting some of the most hideously evil people of his time — and that's mainly just because they have the best loot.
+World Half Empty: The civilizations are decadent empires that don't give a damn about their people.
+Anybody living in a city with a sorcerer in residence is at risk of being kidnapped and taken to their secret tower and never seen again.
+Barbarians are crazy savages who want to destroy civilization - some of them are cannibals as well.
+The only thing that keeps Conan at his "hero" rather than "Blood Knight" status is that he's usually fighting some of the most hideously evil people of his time.

 A World Half Full: Thanks to...
-Conan, sure, he is not an All-Loving Hero, but he sees this as a world full of adventures and treasures and inspires those under his command encouraging them to triumph over impossible odds, he eliminated many tyrants allowing more benevolent governors to ascend to the thrones of many countries, after ascended to the throne of Aquilonia he becomes a good and righteous monarch ensuring the prosperity and justice to the Aquilonian Empire, bringing hope to his people and defending even the weakest of them, also he saves the world from the machinations of evil sorcerers and their dark gods ensuring an age where Black Magic is vanquished.
-In his last adventure, he overthrows the evil priests ruling the Antillian Isles, and then navigates to the continent of Mayapan (America) where he becomes Kukulcan/Quetzalcoatl, the god who gave the mesoamericans the knowledge to cultivate corn, make books and calendars.
+Conan!
+Sure, he is not an All-Loving Hero, but he sees this as a world full of adventures and treasures and inspires those under his command, encouraging them to triumph over impossible odds.
+He eliminated many tyrants allowing more benevolent governors to ascend to power in various nations large and small.
+After ascended to the throne of Aquilonia he becomes a good and righteous monarch, ensuring the prosperity and justice of the Aquilonian Empire and its peple.
+He saves the world from the machinations of evil sorcerers and their dark gods, ensuring an age where Black Magic is vanquished.
+In his last adventure, he overthrows the evil priests ruling the Antillian Isles, and then navigates to the continent of Mayapan (America) where he ends up in legend as Kukulcan/Quetzalcoatl, bringer of (ironically) civilization.

 Wouldn't Hit a Girl: Actually, Conan might knock down a woman and would certainly slap her behind, but he tries to avoid killing them.
 A woman who betrayed him to the police on one occasion was simply dropped into a cesspit as punishment, while Conan disembowelled her new boyfriend without a second thought.